 800-837-5520 Call us for a free quote Contact us

-Knowing what termites look like and understanding their colony, diet, and lifecycle can aid in the early detection of termites in your home, and early detection is key to avoiding an infestation.
+Knowing what termites look like and understanding their colony, diet, and lifecycle can aid in the early detection of termites in your home, and early detection is key to avoiding serious termite damage to your home or other buildings.
 Termites are silent destroyers and having a termite infestation in your home can cause major damage to your property and your wallet.

 What do termites look like?